AriFordsham/GHCWiki/holes.md

 *This page discusses the design and potential implementation of "holes" in GHC.
-The progress is tracked in [\#5910](https://gitlab.haskell.org//ghc/ghc/issues/5910).
-The development repository is [ here](https://github.com/xnyhps/ghc).*
+Discussion on this feature in GHC is in [\#5910](https://gitlab.haskell.org//ghc/ghc/issues/5910).
+The development repository is [ here](https://github.com/xnyhps/ghc), and implementation issues are [ here](https://github.com/xnyhps/ghc/issues).*

 # Introduction